 With this servo, you can initialize a starting point.
 This will allow us to run a calibration before starting our scans.
-This proved crucial in our code as we will need to make sure all values are correct and are relative to a given "zero" point.
+This will prove crucial in our code as we will need to make sure all values are correct and are relative to a given "zero" point.
 RS485 asynchronous serial is the method of communication for this servo.
 It allows for commands to be sent or received at any time.
 This is a type of two wire communication.
-It does not regulate or guarantee speed or accuracy in this serial communication standard.
-Compensation in the code was written in order to maintain a consistent line of communication.
+It does not regular or guarantees speed or accuracy in this serial communication standard.
+Compensation in the code will have to be written in order to maintain a consistent line of communication.

 This servo allows for multiple baud rates.
-We chose a high baud rate In order to get the most real time information and also wanted to verify the amount of error from the line was minimal, which it was.
+We will choose a mid-range baud rate since we do not want to overload our buffer.
+We also want to decrease the amount of error from the line.
 Communication for the servo is done using an instruction packet.
 In order to read or write data, the memory address must be referenced.
-The two section of memory are the EEPROM and RAM.
-The EEPROM can be used to program values of the servo that will not be erased power is removed.
+The two section of memory are the EEPROM and RAM. the EEPROM can be used to program values of the servo that will not be erased power is removed.
 Alternatively, RAM is only used to operating values and will not remain in memory without power.